tanghui315/speakr-app/README.md

 *   **Simplified Docker Setup:** Configuration is now managed via a single `.env` file, making setup faster and easier.
 *   **Advanced ASR Integration:** Added support for ASR endpoints using the [`onerahmet/openai-whisper-asr-webservice`](https://github.com/ahmetoner/whisper-asr-webservice) package.
 This integration is necessary for the speaker diarization feature.
 *   **Speaker Diarization:** Identify and label different speakers in your recordings. **Note: This feature requires the ASR Webservice method with the `whisperx` engine.**
+*   **Speaker Auto-Detection:** When using speaker diarization, the system can automatically attemtpt to detect participant names based on the transcript, so you don't have to specify it manually.
+*   **Intuitive Speaker Labeling:** A new, more intuitive interface for identifying and labeling speakers.
 *   **Transcription Reprocessing:** A new "Reprocess" button allows you to re-run transcription with different settings (e.g., to add diarization).
 *   **Speaker Identification:** A new modal helps you name speakers, with highlighting for clarity.
 You can also automatically identify speakers using an LLM.
 *   **Saved Speaker Profiles:** Save identified speakers for auto-completion in future transcriptions.
 View and manage them on your Account page.